fl4p/fugu-mppt-firmware/README.md

 the [original hardware design](https://www.instructables.com/DIY-1kW-MPPT-Solar-Charge-Controller/) you can find on Instructables.

-The charger uses a simple CC (constant current) and CV (constant voltage) approach.
+The charger uses a simple CC-CV (constant current - constant voltage) approach.
-This is common for Lithium-Batteries (e.g. LiFePo4).
+This is common for Lithium-Batteries (e.g. LiFePo4, NCA, NCM, Sodium-Ion).

 Highlights: